CurtisMac/webbuilderz/src/data/content/legal/terms-of-use.md

 These terms of use refer to the following additional terms, which also apply to your use of our site:

-·	Our Privacy Policy \[INSERT AS LINK TO SITE'S PRIVACY POLICY], which sets out the terms on which we process any personal data we collect from you, or that you provide to us.
+·	Our [Privacy Policy](/privacy-policy), which sets out the terms on which we process any personal data we collect from you, or that you provide to us.
 By using our site, you consent to such processing and you warrant that all data provided by you is accurate.

-·	Our Acceptable Use Policy \[INSERT AS LINK TO ACCEPTABLE USE POLICY], which sets out the permitted uses and prohibited uses of our site.
+·	Our Acceptable Use Policy, which sets out the permitted uses and prohibited uses of our site.
 When using our site, you must comply with this Acceptable Use Policy.

 ·	Our Cookie Policy \[INSERT AS LINK TO COOKIE POLICY], which sets out information about the cookies on our site.